To find out how you can become an Ambassador for Cardiac Athletes scroll down this page where you will find information explaining how to apply.

 - You will be entitled to add ‘Ambassador for Cardiac Athletes’ to your business cards and stationary

-As a Cardiac Athlete Ambassador you will be expected to be working on the following frontiers:
+As a Cardiac Athlete Ambassador I hope you can work on one or more of the following frontiers:

 - Pushing for more sports cardiology, more sports cardiologists and more sports cardiology clinics

-- Fighting for fairer health insurance for Cardiac Athletes
+- Fighting for fairer health insurance for low risk Cardiac Athletes v’s. high risk Couch Potatoes

 - Helping raise funds to reduce infant deaths from heart disease